1. GENERAL OFFICE CONDUCT

 5) Appropriate arrangements for the interview schedule, housing, entertainment and travel support are the responsibility of the Cabinet level officer involved.
 Careful attention is to be given to keeping candidate evaluation costs within reason.

-a) When appropriate and available, the candidate should be entertained on campus at the Pfeiffer Dining Hall, in the President’s Conference Room or the Grill as the one of the primary intents of the interviewing process is to allow the candidate to see the campus.
+a) When appropriate and available, the candidate should be entertained on campus at the Pfeiffer Dining Hall, in the President’s Conference Room or the Kent Campus Center food court as the one of the primary intents of the interviewing process is to allow the candidate to see the campus.

 b) Restaurants and accommodations in Indianola should be used if at all possible.